ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a mount target in the UI
 {: #fs-create-mount-target-ui}

 You can create several mount targets for an existing file share if the share is to be used by resources in multiple VPCs.
 You can create one mount target per VPC for the file share.
-When you create multiple mount targets for the same file share, their encryption in transit value must match.

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File shares**.